ineptech/mirror/README.md

 * Current temperature and high/low for the day (from [forecast.io](https://developer.forecast.io/))
 * Stock quotes (from yahoo)
 * Time til your bus/train arrives (tricky to set up, but no coding required)
+* Load some text from any web address and put it at the bottom of the screen
 * Configurable brightness and font sizes

 Build the mirror